wiseleyb/recipe-files/md/chili_garlic_green_beans.md

 If you don't have Chili Garlic sauce (available in most grocery stores in the Asian isle) you can just add red pepper flakes to the saute step.

-On medium heat saute garlic for 15 seconds then add small bowl of sauce above, water and green beans.
+On medium heat saute garlic, ginger, red peppers flakes for 15 seconds then add small bowl of sauce above, water and green beans.
 Increase heat to medium high, cook until sauce is reduced.